spiraldb/vortex/README.md

 [![Rust](https://img.shields.io/badge/rust-1.76.0%2B-blue.svg?maxAge=3600)](https://github.com/fulcrum-so/vortex)

 Vortex is an Apache Arrow-compatible toolkit for working with compressed array data.
-We are using Vortex to develop a next-generation columnar file format for multidimensional arrays called Spiral.
+We are using Vortex to develop a next-generation columnar file format for multidimensional arrays.

 > [!CAUTION]
 > This library is still under rapid development and is very much a work in progress!